Skip to main content

 a couple standing at the door of their wedding venue popping champagne after signing their marriage certfiicate

-When it comes to the wedding planning to do list, there are plenty of fun things to do from wedding dress shopping to sampling cake flavours, but there's one aspect of getting married that seems to have people a bit confused - and that's the marriage licence and certificate process.
+When it comes to the wedding planning to do list, there are plenty of fun things to do from wedding dress shopping to sampling cake flavours, but there's one aspect of getting married that seems to have people a bit confused - and that's the British wedding certificate and marriage licence process.

 Applying for a marriage licence and getting your wedding certificate is the legal, official part of tying the knot, yet it's perhaps the bit that people seem to know the least about.